davy7125/polyphone/en/tutorials/create-a-synthesizer-with-raspberry-pi.md

 ### Sound equalization

 Each loudspeaker, by virtue of its morphology, responds more or less differently depending on the frequencies you want it to emit.
 To obtain a flat frequency response and thus faithfully reproduce the sound, it is possible to create an equalization that compensates for the loudspeaker's shortcomings.
-The [HiFiScan](https://github.com/erdewit/HiFiScan) tool automatically calculates the equalization parameters, the protocol being described on the project page.
+The <a href="https://github.com/erdewit/HiFiScan" target="_blank">HiFiScan</a> tool automatically calculates the equalization parameters, the protocol being described on the project page.

 Once the equalization curve has been calculated, **HiFiScan** can export coefficients for integration into equalizers.
 We are interested in the 12-band equalization that can be used with **Calf**.